Noita-Together/noita-together/README.md

 Be sure you're using Node.JS version 16.20.0: `nvm use 16.20.0`

-To start the companion app in dev mode, run `yarn workspace nt-app next dev`
+To start the companion app in dev mode, run `yarn client`

 To build an installer for release, run `yarn buildClient`, and look for the output in `noita-together/dist_electron`